aspose-total/Aspose.Total-Products/total/en/android-java/conversion/xlsx-to-pptx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XLSX to PPTX on Android via Java or Online App" h2="Transform XLSX to PPTX within your Android Applications without using Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XLSX to PPTX?</h2>

+Converting XLSX to PPTX is a great way to present data in a visually appealing way.
+Presentations are often used to showcase data in a more organized and attractive manner, and PPTX is the most popular format for creating presentations.
+By converting XLSX to PPTX, you can easily create presentations from data stored in XLSX files.

+<h2>How Aspose.Total Helps for XLSX to PPTX Conversion?</h2>

- [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) is a package of powerful File Automation APIs.
-By using two of its APIs, you can integrate XLSX to PPTX conversion feature inside your Android applications.
-In the first step you can export XLSX to PDF by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-After that, by using [Aspose.PDF for Android via  Java](https://products.aspose.com/pdf/android-java/), you can convert PDF to PPTX.
+Aspose.Total for Android via Java is a package of powerful File Automation APIs that can help you integrate XLSX to PPTX conversion feature inside your Android applications.
+It consists of two APIs, Aspose.Cells for Android via Java and Aspose.PDF for Android via Java.
+By using Aspose.Cells for Android via Java, you can export XLSX to PDF.
+After that, Aspose.PDF for Android via Java can be used to convert PDF to PPTX.
+This way, you can easily convert XLSX to PPTX without any hassle.
+Moreover, Aspose.Total for Android via Java also offers other features such as document manipulation, document conversion, and document comparison.
+All these features make it an ideal choice for integrating XLSX to PPTX conversion feature in your Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}